kafka-streams, state-management, stream-processing, stateful-operations

 Monitoring

 Monitoring state store metrics is crucial for production applications.
 Key metrics include state store size, restoration time, and changelog lag.
-Streaming management platforms provide visibility into state store health, allowing you to inspect state contents, monitor restoration progress, and troubleshoot issues like slow restores or excessive state growth.
+Tools like Conduktor provide comprehensive visibility into state store health through topic management, allowing you to inspect state contents in real-time, monitor restoration progress, debug slow restores, and identify excessive state growth.
+Configure JMX metrics (such as state-store-size, restore-time, and record-cache-hit-ratio) and integrate with monitoring systems like Prometheus and Grafana for production observability.
+For broader monitoring strategies, see Consumer Lag Monitoring.

 State Stores in Data Streaming Platforms